如果你使用 DeepSeek、元宝 AI、Copilot、ChatGPT 等 AI 工具,协助配置轩辕镜像、编写 docker pull 命令、修改 Docker Compose 镜像地址、配置镜像加速、排查镜像拉取失败、分析报错日志等问题,请先让 AI 阅读并遵守轩辕镜像的规则文档。

 Currently Synology systems are not supported due to them blocking CPU scheduling in their Kernel.

 During installation an option will be presented to force all Workspace containers to mount in and use a specific GPU.
-If using an NVIDIA GPU you will need to pass -e NVIDIA_VISIBLE_DEVICES=all or --gpus all and have the NVIDIA Container Runtime installed on the host.
+If using an NVIDIA GPU you will need to pass -e NVIDIA_VISIBLE_DEVICES=all or --gpus all and have the https://github.com/NVIDIA/nvidia-container-toolkit installed on the host.
 Also if using NVIDIA, Kasm Workspaces has native NVIDIA support so you can optionally opt to simply use that instead of he manual override during installation.

 In order to properly create virtual Gamepads you will need to mount from your host /dev/input and /run/udev/data.
 Please see HERE for instructions on enabling gamepad support.